pisuthd/medlifesim/README.md

 Every chat completion in the app emits the same `completionStats` event into the audit log; every model load/unload emits a `request-lifecycle` block with `kind`, `state`, and `durationMs`.

 ---

-## Roadmap

-MedLifeSim is at **v1.0.0-beta.1** and the core flows (chat, simulations, translation, training, P2P) are working.

-**Next up:**

-- Screenshot catalog for the README (the `📷` placeholders above).
-- A downloadable portable build for each platform (no installer required).
-- Export / import profile bundles — share your simulation reports and LoRAs with a colleague.
-- A search/command palette (Ctrl/Cmd-K) for jumping to any page or simulation.

-If you have feature requests, open an issue.

 ## License